 With over 30 years of experience fishing Bisco, Rob is well known for his knowledge of these waters and as someone utilizing the latest sonar technology with good old-fashioned techniques like the reliable jig n’ minnow combo used by most of his guests.

 Over the next several days, Izaak and I were on our own within this labyrinth of islands, back channels, bays and shoals, but Brian supplied us with a detailed map book that, along with my portable Lowrance Elite 5 Sonar (same unit I use ice fishing but with an open water transducer) provided tracking and GPS to keep us from getting turned around.
-The deep V aluminum boats do come with their own sonar units, are powered by dependable four-stroke motors and the have most comfortable add-on seats I’ve ever seen any boat outfitter ever offer.
+The deep V aluminum boats do come with their own sonar units, are powered by dependable four-stroke motors and they have the most comfortable add-on seats I’ve ever seen any boat outfitter ever offer.

 For the three days we fished on our own, we experienced crazy weather conditions that likely had their effect on the walleye we sought.
 High winds, pouring rain and cold fronts did not stop us from enjoying some of Bisco’s fine walleye action though and we caught them long lining Rapala X Raps, 13 Fishing’s deep-running Loco Specials, Rapala Shad Raps or casting Jig n’ grubs, tube jigs and yes the old dependable Jig n’ live minnow.